 After 3 years of intense research, endless hours of personal experimentation, and a quest to find the top thyroid health professionals, I am now in the best health ever.
 At the age of 40, I got pregnant naturally with my second son and gave birth to him in 2010.
 The time has come to share all that I have discovered.

 October is National Miscarriage Awareness month in the U.S., and October 15 in particular is Pregnancy and Infant Loss Remembrance Day.
 My blog Hypothyroid Mom launched October 2012, intentionally timed during Miscarriage Awareness Month in memory of the baby I lost to hypothyroidism and in dedication to my two boys who beat the odds and made it to the world.

 Hypothyroid Mom reveals mind-blowing secrets that will redefine health for the millions of mothers worldwide suffering from hypothyroidism (and the millions more who don’t even know they have it yet).
 This blog is all about rocking the world and encouraging hypothyroid moms everywhere to stand up and take charge of their health.
-Subscribe for my free Hypothyroid Mom updates, join me on Facebook and Twitter, and fasten your seat belts for an eye-opening ride!
+Subscribe for my free Hypothyroid Mom updates, join me on the Hypothyroid Mom Facebook page and on Twitter @HypothyroidMom, and fasten your seat belts for an eye-opening ride!

 Everyday Health featured Hypothyroid Mom January 2014 for Thyroid Awareness Month, How Mom’s Thyroid Problems Can Hurt Baby.
 It is my life’s mission to bring about Universal Thyroid Screening In Pregnancy.
 I am committed to saving babies in memory of my lost child.